Gibbs point processes on path space: existence, cluster expansion and uniqueness: Abstract

 \section{Abstract}

-We study a class of infinite-dimensional diffusions under Gibbsian interactions, in the context of marked point configurations: the starting points belong to $\IR^d$, and the marks are the paths of Langevin diffusions.
+We present general existence and uniqueness results for marked models with pair interactions, exemplified through Gibbs point processes on path space.
+More precisely, we study a class of infinite-dimensional diffusions under Gibbsian interactions, in the context of marked point configurations: the starting points belong to $\IR^d$, and the marks are the paths of Langevin diffusions.
 We use the entropy method to prove existence of an infinite-volume Gibbs point process and use cluster expansion tools to provide an explicit activity domain in which uniqueness holds.